Information Security Policy

 Responsibilities

-• Management: Ensure their employees and contractors comply with this Policy.
+• Management: Responsible for ensuring that employees and contractors comply with this Policy.

 Information Security